teamuness/teamuness.github.io/speakers/index.md

               MacKenzie and his program have been featured in Competitor, Runner's World, Triathlete, Men's Journal, ESPN Rise, The Economist, Outside, and Tim Ferriss' bestseller The 4-Hour Body.
-Brian has worked with several Olympians, and also consults with several athletic teams, including the San Jose State Women's Swim Team.
-He He has co-authored Power Speed Endurance, and New York Times Best Seller & Men's Journal Health Book of the Year, UnBreakable Runner.
+Brian has worked with several Olympians, and also co-authored Power Speed Endurance, and New York Times Best Seller & Men's Journal Health Book of the Year, UnBreakable Runner.
           </div>
           <div><a href="https://www.flickr.com/photos/126949511@N07/18960195411" title="brian-mackenzie2 by annabroome, on Flickr"><img src="https://c1.staticflickr.com/1/523/18960195411_1c7b355558_m.jpg" width="240" height="240" alt="brian-mackenzie2"></a></div>